MoAlyousef/Fl_Theme/README.md

 Themer for FLTK

 ## Usage
-Fl_Theme is a header only lib, it can be added directly to your project:
+Fl_Theme is a header only C++17 lib, targetting FLTK 1.4 (due to SVG support), it can be added directly to your project:

 ```c++
 #include <FL/Fl.H>